MdSamsuzzohaShayon/mern-spikeball-tournament/README.md

 ### Requirements
  - https://www.loom.com/share/008366a881eb491789055ac2bf89193a
- - Remove requirement for city
- - Logging out automitically
- - Referesh url is not working properly
- - Can not delete player
- - Import CSV properly (Idio Falls)
  - Ranking image is not showing
  - Ranking should be updated immidiatly
  - Leaving a player is not showing properly